LogoOsome

 To Round Off

-In conclusion, the Long-Term Visit Pass (LTVP) in Singapore is an important visa option for family members of Singaporean citizens, Permanent Residents, or work visa holders who want to stay in the country for an extended period of time.
+In conclusion, the Long-Term Visit Pass (LTVP) in Singapore is an important visa option for families of Singapore citizens, Permanent Residents, or work visa holders who want to stay in the country for an extended period of time.
 The LTVP allows family members to stay in Singapore for up to two years initially, with the possibility of renewal.

 Although LTVP holders are not permitted to work in Singapore, they can enjoy the country's high standard of living, healthcare, education, and other benefits.
 The application process for the LTVP involves determining eligibility, submitting an online application, paying a fee, undergoing a medical examination, and collecting the LTVP.